22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 Photo by Alexandra Grablewski (Chronicle Books, 2018)

-In my first cookbook, I dedicated a whole chapter to homemade breads, from traditional challah to sweet cinnamon swirl bread.
+In my first cookbook, I dedicated a whole chapter to homemade breads, from traditional challah and cornbread to sweet cinnamon swirl bread.
 When my editor suggested I include a simple dinner roll recipe in the mix, I set to work testing dozens of recipes.
 While many were quick and easy with short rising times—a plus, for sure—they were also disappointingly bland and dense.
 I finally came up with this recipe, which uses instant potato flakes and nonfat dried milk to tenderize the bread and add flavor.
 These dinner rolls are soft and fluffy, with an open crumb and rich, buttery flavor.
 While they may not the fastest dinner rolls out there, I firmly believe they are the very best.

-ingredients for soft and fluffy dinner rolls
+ingredients to make dinner rolls

 Step-by-Step Instructions